 With more than 65 years of combined malpractice litigation experience, Dave Miller and Bob Wagner know how to identify the signs of surgical negligence and make a compelling presentation of the evidence that proves it.

 We represent medical malpractice clients throughout Oregon and Southwest Washington including Portland, Vancouver, Salem, and Bend.
-For your convenience, we have a satellite office in Eugene.
+For your convenience, we have a satellite office in Pacific City.
 If you or a loved one were injured as a result of a failed spinal surgery, contact an experienced medical negligence attorney at Miller & Wagner today.